-Find the model number, speed and hard drive capacity of the PCs having 12x CD and prices less than $600 or having 24x CD and prices less than $600.
+Find the model number, speed and hard drive capacity of PCs cheaper than $600 having a 12x or a 24x CD drive.

-The first mistake is connected with the assumption, that the value of CD-device speed is integer.
-As a result the query
+The first one is related to the intuitive assumption the CD drive speed is integer.
+Thereby, the query

-will give out error of adjusting of incompatible data types:
+will terminate with an error caused by incompatible data types:

 Conversion failed when converting the varchar value '12x' to data type int.

-Attentive study of data scheme will show that CD column is of varchar type.
-Therefore, in order to obtain the correct result it is sufficient to rewrite the query in the following way:
+A careful examination of the database schema shows that the CD column has the varchar data type.
+Therefore, in order to obtain the correct result it is sufficient to rewrite the query as follows:

-Even if we assume that there are no other models (say 20x CD drive) within the range from 12x to 24x CD drive, the solution won’t be correct according to the rule of comparison of character string values.
-The rule reads that the strings are compared symbol by symbol till it comes to the first different one.
-Then the conclusion on the result of comparison of the whole strings is made basing on the result of comparison of different symbols.
-E.g., it is correct that ‘abcz’ < ‘abd’, as the value of the first different symbol in the first string (‘c’) is less than the value of the corresponding symbol in the second string (‘d’).
-If the first string is the prefix of the second one (e.g., ‘abc’ and ‘abcdef’), then the comparison ‘abc’ < ‘abcdef’ will be valid.
+Even if we assume there are no models having a CD drive speed between 12x to 24x (say, 20x), the solution still won’t be correct because of the string comparison rule.
+This rule says strings are compared character by character till a difference is encountered.
+Then, the result of the comparison of the entire strings completely depends on the comparison of these differing characters.
+E.g., ‘abcz’ < ‘abd’ is true, since the first differing character of the first string (‘c’) precedes the corresponding character of the second string (‘d’).
+If the first string represents a prefix of the second one (e.g., ‘exercise’ and ‘exercises), then the comparison ‘exercise’ < ‘exercises’ is true.

-BETWEEN predicate is equivalent to simultaneous execution of two simple comparison operators:
+The BETWEEN predicate is equivalent to a combination of two simple comparison operators:

 cd >= ‘12x' AND cd <= '24x'